How to Unclog Your Toilet When Nothing Works - A Holiday Guide

 For main line clogs:

 A main line clog is a bigger issue than a localized clog and will require a bit more attention and a stronger product.
 These kinds of clogs can be identified by an unpleasant smell along with issues across all drains in your home.
-Your toilet will be backed up, your sink won’t be draining right, and your shower might randomly begin leaking.
-The point is: it will likely affect more than just one area of plumbing.
-If you think you have a main line clog, don’t worry!
-You won’t have to stop Christmas dinner to go find a plumber or to start snaking through your pipes, just use the right product to unclog your toilet and other drains before it cause
+Your toilet will clog, your sink won’t drain properly and your shower might randomly leak.
+The point is, main line clogs will likely affect more than just one area of plumbing.
+If you think you have a main line clog, don’t worry.
+You won’t have to stop Christmas dinner to find a plumber or snake your pipes.
+Just use the right product to unclog your toilet and other drains before it causes a headache.

-Simply pour the product into your first floor toilet, flush, and wait 30 minutes.
-You can go back to your holiday dinner with peace of mind, knowing that when you’re ready to do the deed, your drains, and more importantly your toilet, will be all dressed up and ready to go.
+Simply pour the product into your first floor toilet, flush, then wait 30 minutes.
+You can go back to your holiday dinner with peace of mind, knowing that when you’re ready to do the deed, your drains and toilet will be all dressed up and ready to go.